-It was also difficult because the banned builder clans sometimes fought each other.
-Those who settled in the mountains and became the Naren-Dra wished to be as far as possible from their old lands, forsaking anything that was similar to shipbuilding or machinery—except for telescopes, or far-seeing eyes as they called them, that they built to look down upon world from afar.
+There followed an era of infighting as the banished builder clans fought each other in the eastern wilderness.
+Those who settled in the mountains and became the Naren-Dra wished to be as far as possible from their old lands, forsaking anything that was similar to shipbuilding or machinery.
+The only exception, Master Arasemis said, was their beloved telescopes, or far-seeing eyes as they called them.
+They cared for these machines as if they were holy extensions of their sky god’s eyes, gifted to them to look down upon the distant and dangerous world from afar.

-As they monitored the world from on high, the Naren-Dra gave up large weapons and focused instead on honing their shroud alchemy and aerina arcana for defense.
+As they monitored the world from on high, the Naren-Dra gave up large weapons like swords and even armor, preferring to hone their shroud alchemy and aerina arcana for defense.
 The mountains became a sacred refuge for them, a pedestal to the heavens.

-Isolated and aloof, the Naren-Dra came to view themselves as a purified and holy people, the people physically and spiritually closest to a god in the sky.
+Isolated and aloof, the Naren-Dra came to view themselves as a purified and holy people, the people physically and spiritually closest to their sky god.
 This belief was preserved in a Naren-Dra poem that Master Arasemis made the students memorize, but that you’ve since forgotten.
-It is the training in shroud alchemy and glyph writing that has been most important for you to remember.
+It is the training in shroud alchemy and glyph writing that you have valued most.

 Return to Map